NaraBabiReddy/openStreetMap-wrangleData/README.md

 # openStreetMap-wrangleData
-Practised data wrangling and loading into MongoDB using python with large dataset.
+Data wrangling and loading into MongoDB using python with large dataset.
 File BuffaloNiagaraArea_sample.osm is data set in XML. ipynb file has complete code, html report shows highlights of code and discusses entire process and analysis.